-American football veteran Kevin Dungy slams Taylor Swift for "disenchanting" NFL fans
+American football veteran Tony Dungy slams Taylor Swift for "disenchanting" NFL fans

-Taylor Swift has been accused of “disenchanting” NFL fans by American football veteran Kevin Dungy.
+Taylor Swift has been accused of “disenchanting” NFL fans by American football veteran Tony Dungy.

 - poREAD MORE: Taylor Swift – ‘1989 (Taylor’s Version)’ review: her best album will never go out of style